Physics Inspired Criterion for Pruning-Quantization Joint Learning: Method

 We believe that the different input complexity of the layers of the network implies different precision requirements for the neurons.
 Neurons in shallower layers should be more sensitive to quantization \cite{chu2021mixed}.
 Since the feature distributions overlap each other, a limited number of neurons will not be able to distinguish between samples and extract meaningful intermediate representations without the right precision.
 Once high-level features are explicitly obtained, later layers become more robust to quantization errors.

 To explore further, we trained a full-precision ResNet56 on CIFAR10.
 Drawing on the analytical approach from Chu \textit{et al.} \cite{chu2021mixed}, 50 samples from each category are randomly selected and feed into the model at the end of training.
 T-SNE \cite{van2008visualizing} is used to extract the feature representation of the inner layer and transform it into two-dimensional features.
 As shown in Figure \ref{p4}, in the initial layer, there is significant confounding between the distribution of low-level semantic features of different categories.
 It is difficult to determine labels directly from the underlying features.
 Many fine neurons are required to distinguish between overlapping distributions.
 As the network propagates forward, features of the same class are gradually aggregated.
 As shown in Figure \ref{p4}(d), the high-level semantic features are more robust, with clear boundaries between clusters of distributions of different categories at a deeper level.
 Based on this observation, we tentatively corroborate the above opinion, and also consider that the shallow neurons should be more sensitive to quantization and the deeper layers more robust to quantization errors.
-Therefore, the available maximum bitwidth can be reduced as the layer deepens.
+Therefore, the available maximum bitwidth reduces as the layer deepens.